Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 This contract initializes the storage with the keyword `storage{}` and has a list of the variables and their storage types.
 To read or write to the storage type respectfully, use the `storage` keyword and `.try_read()` or `.write()`.
 Follow the [guide](https://docs.fuel.network/docs/sway/common-collections/storage_map) to know more about managing storage maps and their types.

-- `balances`: This variable stores an object mapping the user's identity (address) to the total amount of deposited tokens `64-unsigned int` they have your Dao contract.
+- `balances`: This variable stores an object mapping the user's identity (address) to the total amount of deposited tokens `64-unsigned int` they have your DAO contract.

-- `proposals`: This storage maps a `64-unsigned int` to a new proposal information `struct`, keeping track of every new proposal in your Dao that a user makes on the Dao contract.
+- `proposals`: This storage maps a `64-unsigned int` to a new proposal information `struct`, keeping track of every new proposal in your DAO that a user makes on the DAO contract.

-- `proposal_count`: This defines a simple `64 unsigned int` that tracks the total number of proposals created uniquely in your Dao.
+- `proposal_count`: This defines a simple `64 unsigned int` that tracks the total number of proposals created uniquely in your DAO.

 - `state`: This defines a state variable that tracks the contract's state and is set to `NotInitialized` by default.

 - `asset`: This variable stores the contract ID of a governance asset.
-This asset i  regardd as the only acceptable asset used in the Dao contract, If a user try's to interact with the Dao using any other asset aside the one initialized with the contract, the event is rejected.
+This asset is regarded as the only acceptable asset used in the DAO contract; if a user tries to interact with the DAO using an asset other than the one initialized with the contract, the event is rejected.

-- `votes`: This storage also keeps an object map of the user's `Identity` to their `vote` as `64-unsigned int` for an opened proposal on your Dao.
+- `votes`: This storage also keeps an object map of the user's `Identity` to their `vote` as `64-unsigned int` for an opened proposal on your DAO.
 So, if a user votes on a proposal, their identity and vote are stored as a map here.
 Copy and add the code below to your `main.sw` contract.

 ```rust